priyalr/advent-of-code/README.md

-# advent-of-code-2020
+# advent-of-code
-🎄Solutions to the Advent of Code 2020 - an Advent calendar of programming puzzles.
+🎄My solutions to the Advent of Code - an Advent calendar of programming puzzles.

 🛠 solved using Python